SaraKhild/QueryDslAndProjections/README.md

 <br>

-##### :pencil2: `This query calculates the employee average salary and then <br> fetches employee name and jop name which it's greater than this salary average`
+##### :pencil2: `This query calculates the employee average salary and then <br> fetches employee name and jop name which it's greater than this salary average.`

 ###### Code :computer: